 5) Book authors Alan Miller and Curtis Moore mentioned the “reposition global warming” phrase almost too casually in their 1994 book, noting that their source was Matt Wald’s NYT article, but what indicates that they saw the ICE memos firsthand was their book’s endnote on an additional detail about a worker within the ICE campaign, who they interviewed in 1992.
 An additional thing to pursue here is what possible connection their book has to Rosina Bierbaum, a staffer at the White House Office of Science and Technology Policy who Al Gore once called on for a reference during a 1997 press conference.

 6) Phil Shabecoff, former NYT reporter who formed the Greenwire environmental news service at that time barely two weeks before the last known date of the ICE campaign’s efforts.
-I have not yet seen a copy of it, but Naomi Oreskes pointed straight to the existence of his June 19, 1991, “Inside Track: Sowing the Seeds of Doubt in the Greenhouse” piece in a book chapter she wrote, further noting details within the piece in her footnote 12.
+I have not yet seen a copy of it,* but Naomi Oreskes pointed straight to the existence of his June 19, 1991, “Inside Track: Sowing the Seeds of Doubt in the Greenhouse” piece in a book chapter she wrote, further noting details within the piece in her footnote 12. *[Author’s 10/12/18 addition: copy now found, details here]

 7) Myanna Lahsen, a relatively obscure cultural anthropologist working largely in Brazil, having little to do with the global warming issue.
 The key is her 1998 “Climate Rhetoric: Constructions of Climate Science in the Age of Environmentalism” PhD dissertation (abstract here) and its several detailed references to the ICE memos.
-While it appears at first glance that she gets that ICE material from a 1991 Science magazine article (content behind a subscription wall here), it turns out the only applicable bit was her reference to the names of three skeptic climate scientists.
+While it appears at first glance that she gets that ICE material from a 1991 Science magazine news item, it turns out the only applicable bit was her reference to the names of three skeptic climate scientists.
 She never specifies the source of the ICE memos.
 She has quite a noticeable association with Naomi Oreskes, and her dissertation cited a 1994 paper by Oreskes.
 On top of that, her dissertation contains a disclosure about her meeting with Ross Gelbspan in the same month when his very first public piece about ‘corrupt skeptic climate scientists’ was published …. a disclosure immediately followed one sentence later with an incorrect label of him.

 8) The people at Ozone Action, circa 1995-’96, and the earliest tie in with Ross Gelbspan.
 They “obtained” the ICE memos, but they never say from whom.
 The people of Ozone Action include John Passacantando and Phil Radford, both future (at that time) Executive Directors at Greenpeace USA, and Kert Davies, future director of Greenpeace’s ExxonSecrets web site and recent go-to source for industry corruption attacks against skeptic climate scientist Dr Willie Soon, and Kalee Kreider, future long-time spokesperson for Al Gore.